ipfs/community/CONTRIBUTING_JS.md

 At the time of writing a type system based on TypeScript [may be coming to JavaScript](https://github.com/tc39/proposal-type-annotations) so we're only a little ahead of the curve on that front.

-We've also found that having types means there's less magic in our codebases since it becomes harder to do use the extreme ends of JavaScript's flexibility which then makes everything easier to follow, lowering cognitive overhead and maintenance burden.
+We've also found that having types means there's less magic in our codebases since it becomes harder to use the extreme ends of JavaScript's flexibility, making everything easier to follow, and lowering cognitive overhead and maintenance burden.

 #### Do I have to use ESM/TypeScript and/or aegir in my project?